yugr/rust-slides/features/cons/init/analysis.md

 Also [Android: Art of Defense](https://www.blackhat.com/docs/us-16/materials/us-16-Kralevich-The-Art-Of-Defense-How-Vulnerabilities-Help-Shape-Security-Features-And-Mitigations-In-Android.pdf) says that 12% of exploitable bugs in Android are due to uninitialize data.
 It's not in [top-25 Mitre vulns](https://cwe.mitre.org/top25/archive/2024/2024_cwe_top25.html)
-though and also manual analysis failed to find much:
+though and also manual analysis failed to find much (most likely such variables get attributed as buffer overflows):
   - ~50 uninitialized variable CVE in 2024 (1% of buffer overflow CVE)
   - no KEVs in 2024